canonical/layer-beats-base/README.md

 # Beats Base

 > [!NOTE]
-> This charm is under maintainence mode.
+> This charm is under maintenance mode.
 Only critical bug will be handled.

 This is a middle layer to include the common functions among the Elastic Beats products.
 Such as delivery via apt and common template parsing routines.